Eyongtarh/Eyongtarh-Tennis-Club/README.md

 ### Unfixed Bugs

-One unfixed bug with HTML.
-Small white line below the footer.
-I seem not to figure how to eliminate it yet.
-I have manipulated the bottom padding, margin and nothing works at the moment.
+I have not noticed any unfixed bug at the moment.

 ## Deployment